 Traffic - Traffic School

-Effective September 20, 2005, pursuant to Vehicle Code 42005, drivers with a commercial drivers license or drivers driving a commercial vehicle as defined in subdivision (b) of the Vehicle Code section 15210 are prohibited from attending traffic school and having the violation dismissed.
+Pursuant to Vehicle Code 42005(a)(1), drivers driving a commercial vehicle as defined in subdivision (b) of the Vehicle Code section 15210 are prohibited from attending traffic school and having the violation reported as a 'confidential conviction'.

 If you have a valid driver's license and the alleged violation is a vehicle code infraction, you may be eligible to attend traffic school.
-Traffic school is an 8-hour course that makes defendants more aware of California laws and improves their driving skills.
+Traffic school is a course that helps traffic violators become more aware of California laws.
 DMV will only suppress one moving violation from your record within an 18-month period.
 This 18-month period is calculated from violation date to violation date and not from the date of traffic school attendance.
 If you are eligible and decide not to attend traffic school, your automobile insurance may be adversely affected.

 Click here to search for a Traffic Violator School Provider (including Home Study and Online Traffic Schools).